hyperledger-solang/solang/docs/language.rst

     This function is only available on Parity Substrate.

-signatureVerify(addres public_key, bytes message, bytes signature)
+signatureVerify(address public_key, bytes message, bytes signature)
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Verify the ed25519 signature given the public key, message, and signature.
 This function returns ``true`` if the signature matches, ``false`` otherwise.

-Note that function checks if the public key, message, and signature is present in the transaction.
-The transactions needs the `ed25519 program <https://edge.docs.solana.com/developing/runtime-facilities/programs#ed25519-program>`_ to be in the instruction, and also the
+The transactions which executes this function, needs an `ed25519 program <https://edge.docs.solana.com/developing/runtime-facilities/programs#ed25519-program>`_ instruction with matching public key, message, and signature.
+In order to examine the instruction, the
 `instructions sysvar <https://edge.docs.solana.com/developing/runtime-facilities/sysvars#instructions>`_
-to be in the accounts.
+needs be in the accounts for the Solidity instruction as well.

 .. note::